astronomer/docs/astro/airflow-email-notifications.md

 description: Set up email notifications for Airflow task successes and failures.
 ---

 Incorporating a notification framework is critical to the health of your data pipelines.
-In addition to [Astro alerts](alerts.md), you can configure the following Apache Airflow notification types on Astro:
+In addition to [Astro alerts](alerts.md), you can configure the following Apache Airflow® notification types on Astro:

 - Slack notifications
 - SLAs